jaeksoft/opensearchserver/src/doc/en/documentation/faq/querying/how_to_delete_documents.md

 ### Deleting documents from the UI

-To delete from from the interface use the main tab `Delete`.
+To delete from the interface use the main tab `Delete`.

 You need to provide a query that will **search for documents to delete**.
 This query must be written with the standard query language used by OpenSearchServer, which is the one used by Lucene (see [Lucene doc](http://lucene.apache.org/core/2_9_4/queryparsersyntax.html)).